-There are hundreds of things being sold, from writing services to tangible items to illustrations to web designs to logo designs, etc., etc.
+There are hundreds, probably thousands of things being sold, from writing services to tangible items to illustrations to web designs to logo designs, etc., etc.

 There’s even a category for bizarre stuff, like someone who will write a message in the sand on a beach, or someone who will be your “mystery girlfriend” on Facebook.
 Yep, it can get pretty weird browsing through gigs!

-I started out by creating a listing for web content services.
+I started by creating a listing for web content services.
 You have plenty of space in the description to state exactly what you will offer a buyer, and you set your turnaround time.

 Don’t just think of Fiverr as a place to offer writing services.
-The options are really endless for what you can offer.
-Consider the skills you have, knowledge you can share, or talents you want to monetize.
+The options are endless for what you can offer.
+Consider the skills you have, the knowledge you can share, or talents you want to monetize.

-After I made my first gig, I got an inquiry within a few hours, and had several orders right away.
+After I made my first gig, I got an inquiry within a few hours and had several orders right away.
 You can modify your gig at any time, which is great because I have already gone in and modified my offers multiple times over the years.

 Pros and Cons of Fiverr as a Side Hustle